The Great Teachers of MagicTony Slydini

-Although I never met Tony Slydini, he had a significant influence on my work, as well as many other top magicians.
+Although I never met Tony Slydini, he had a significant influence on my work, as he has many other top magicians.
 I would say he is the reason my take on magic has strong psychological underpinnings.

 There are a number of articles that discuss Slydini’s life.
 I’ll focus on what I learned from his lessons and watching his television performances.

 I first learned of Slydini’s work when reading one of the great books of magic, Stars of Magic.
-It was like a great appitizer and I had to get to the main course.
-For me it was a series of books by Karl Fulves named The Best of Slydini.
+It was like a great appetizer and I had to get to the main course.
+I found a series of books by Karl Fulves entitled, The Best of Slydini.
 Within these pages were so many gems I’ve lost count.
-I wasn’t so much the actual tricks that captivated me, it was his teachings on motivation, subtitles and misdirection hidden on each page.
+It wasn’t so much the actual tricks that captivated me, it was his teachings on motivation, psychology and subtitles hidden on each page.